hughperkins/cltorch/README.md

 # Guidelines for contributors

 You might or might not find [ContributorGuidelines.md](doc/ContributorGuidelines.md) useful.
-Not required reading, but it is there if you want to see my own thoughts and ideas on how I personally approach cltorch development, and cutorch-porting.
+Not required reading, but it is there if you want to see my own thoughts and ideas on how I am currently approaching cltorch development, and cutorch-porting.

 # Related projects